 While you may be an independent diabetes manager, it’s always good to know you have people watching out for you.
 You are not an inconvenience for including them in your preparedness plans at work.
 If anything, you are helping everyone (especially yourself) feel more comfortable and confident as a team!

 You never know—sharing your diabetes with your coworkers may lead you to discover another coworker also has diabetes!

-Educational content related to communicating about diabetes emergencies at work is made possible with support from Lilly.
+Educational content related to communicating about diabetes emergencies at work is made possible with support from Lilly, an active partner of Beyond Type 1 at the time of publication.
 Editorial control rests solely on Beyond Type 1.